+Usage Scenario A trip on the shinkansen high speed train

+#4

-Usage Scenario A trip on the shinkansen high speed train #4 Overview A large number of passengers on a shinkansen train enjoy entertainment services, such as real time competitive games and watching live-streams with their smart phones or tablets Passengers are able to watch a smooth moving picture and are content with the quality despite being on a high speed train.
+Overview entertainment services, such a and watching live-streams wit tablets Passengers are able to watch a are content with the quality de train.
+Reduce power consumption of respectively.
+Technology for high capacity, a group mobility are necessary.
+Similar cases include: Cars on the highway (Especial of passengers are in movement Ships Passengers are able to watch a smooth moving picture and are content with the quality despite being on a high speed train.
 Reduce power consumption of base stations and terminals respectively.
 Technology for high capacity, adaptive beamforming and group mobility are necessary.
-Similar cases include: Cars on the highway (Especially a bus where a large number of passengers are in movement simultaneously) - Ships
+Similar cases include: Cars on the highway (Especially a bus where a large number of passengers are in movement simultaneously)

 Airplanes (when use of terminals is allowed even during in

-takeoff and landing) takeoff and landing)

-Required Peak data rate
+Required takeoff and landing) Peak data rate

 capabilities User experienced data rate X

-Latency
+capabilities Latency

 Mobility X

 Connection density X

 Energy efficiency X

 Spectrum efficiency

 Area traffic capacity X

 Others

-Usage Scenario Content downloads by commuters #5 Overview A user can instantaneously download large-volume files when the user touches their mobile device to am HRCP (high-rate close proximity) access point, for example an automatic ticket gate.
-An example scenario: When the transmission rate is 2 Gbit/s, downloading time for a 30-minute 50 MB video file will be 220 msec. - Mitigates wireless traffic loads in 5G mobile networks, by downloading large-volume files at the HRCP access point. - Reduces power consumption on the mobile device, because wireless communication is not required while playing video, unlike streaming usage. • Required technologies include: (1) high-rate multi-Gbit/s wireless transmission, (2) device management function that turns on the wireless module only during downloading, and (3) cache mechanisms for delivering the content file to the HRCP access point where the download will occur. - Radio access technologies using unlicensed bands will be employed for (1). - To realize (2) and (3), new management/control functions that interoperate with 5G mobile networks are needed.

-Required Peak data rate X

-capabilities User experienced data rate X
+Usage Scenario Content downloads by commuters #5 Overview • A user can instantaneously download large-volume files when the user touches their mobile device to am HRCP (high-rate close proximity) access point, for example an r automatic ticket gate.
+An example scenario: When the transmission rate is 2 Gbit/s, downloading time for a 30)-minute 50 MB video file will be 220 msec. - Mitigates wireless traffic loads in Mitigates wireless traffic loads in 5G mobile networks, by downloading large-volume files at the HRCP access point. - Reduces power consumption on t he mobile device, because wireless communication is not re equired while playing video, unlike streaming usage. • Required technologies include: (1) high-rate multi-Gbit/s wireless transmission, (2) device management function that turns on the wireless module onl y during downloading, and (3) cache mechanisms for deliver (3) cache mechanisms for delivering the content file to the HRCP access point where the do HRCP access point where the download will occur.
+Radio access technologies using unlicensed bands will be employed for (1). - To realize (2) and (3), new manage To realize (2) and (3), new management/control functions that interoperate with 5G mobile that interoperate with 5G mobile networks are needed.
+Required Peak data rate Х capabilities User experienced data rate X Latency Mobility Connection density Energy efficiency Х Spectrum efficiency Spectrum efficiency Area traffic capacity Area traffic capacity Others

-Latency

-Mobility

-Connection density

-Energy efficiency X

-Spectrum efficiency

-Area traffic capacity

-Others